A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Introduction

 Deep learning has achieved tremendous practical success in a wide range of machine learning tasks \citep{krizhevsky2012imagenet,hinton2012deep,silver2016mastering}.
 However, due to the nonconvex and over-parameterized nature of modern neural networks, the success of deep learning cannot be fully explained by conventional optimization and machine learning theory.

-Recently, a line of work utilized a mean-field framework to study the training of extremely wide (or even infinitely wide) neural networks \citep{chizat2018global,mei2018mean,mei2019mean,wei2018regularization,fang2019over,fang2019convexformulation}.
-It has been shown that over-parameterized two-layer neural networks can be trained to a global optimizer of the training loss, despite the non-convex optimization landscape.
-However, most of the global convergence results proved in the line are asymptotic, and the convergence rate of the training algorithm is largely unknown, except for some specifically designed training procedure \citep{wei2018regularization}.
-Moreover, the generalization performance of neural networks trained in the mean-field regime has not been well-studied.
+A recent line of work studies the learning of over-parameterized neural networks in the so-called ``neural tangent kernel (NTK) regime'' \citep{jacot2018neural}.
+It has been shown that the training of over-parameterized deep neural networks can be characterized by the training dynamics of kernel regression with the \textit{neural tangent kernel} (NTK).
+Based on this, fast convergence rates can be proved for over-parameterized neural networks trained with randomly initialized (stochastic) gradient descent \citep{du2018gradient,allen2018convergence,du2018gradientdeep,zou2019gradient,zou2019improved}.
+Moreover, it has also been shown that target functions in the NTK-induced reproducing kernel Hilbert space (RKHS) can be learned by wide enough neural networks with good generalization error \citep{arora2019fine,arora2019exact,cao2019generalizationsgd}.

-Compared with the mean-field analysis, another line of work studying the learning of over-parameterized neural network in the so-called ``neural tangnet kernel (NTK) regime'' \citep{jacot2018neural,du2018gradient,allen2018convergence,du2018gradientdeep,zou2018stochastic,arora2019fine,arora2019exact,zou2019improved,cao2019generalizationsgd,ji2019polylogarithmic,chen2019much} is known to have its own advantages and disadvantages.
-On the one hand, due to the relatively simpler training dynamics, the convergence rates and generalization error bounds have been well-established in the NTK regime.
-On the other hand, NTK regime requires that the network weights stays very close to their initialization throughout training, which does not match the experimental observations.
-Moreover, due to this requirement, NTK analysis cannot handle regularizers such as weight decay, or large additive noises in the noisy gradient descent algorithm used in the mean-field analysis.
+Despite having beautiful theoretical results, the NTK-based results are known to have their limitations, for not perfectly matching the empirical observations in many aspects.
+Specifically, NTK-based analysis requires that the network weights stay very close to their initialization throughout the training.
+Moreover, due to this requirement, NTK-based analysis cannot handle regularizers such as weight decay, or large additive noises in the noisy gradient descent.

-With the recent development based on the mean-field and NTK approaches, a natural question is:
+Given the advantages and disadvantages of the existing NTK-based results, a natural question is:

-In this paper, we give an affirmative answer to this question, and show that with an appropriate scaling, neural networks trained with noisy gradient descent and weight decay can still enjoy linear convergence rate up to certain accuracy.
-Moreover, we also establish generalization error bounds for the final network trained by noisy gradient descent.
+In this paper, we give an affirmative answer to this question by utilizing a mean-field analysis \citep{chizat2018global,mei2018mean,mei2019mean,wei2018regularization,fang2019over} to study neural tangent kernel.
+We show that with appropriate scaling, two-layer neural networks trained with noisy gradient descent and weight decay can still enjoy the nice theoretical guarantees.